 The sample letter below can be printed and sent on its own, or you can fold it within a pre-written card.
 Either way, I recommend that you print your letter on expensive paper.

-Here’s an example of a note or letter to someone who’s graduating:
+Here’s an example of some words and phrases you can use in a note or letter to someone who’s graduating:

 I was delighted to learn that you are graduating from (name of school) in June (or soon).

 My heartiest congratulations!

 Graduation is an exciting time because it represents a very real achievement.

 It’s also a time when you can begin to contemplate the opportunities that lie before you.
 Doing what was necessary to reach this goal has prepared you to reach the next one.

 I am confident that you will do this successfully.
 And I do want to stay in touch.